BrunoBarreto-USP/StarRegGAE---Machine-Learning-for-Stellar-Parameterization/README.md

 * Distribution plots for labels and quality filters.
 * Train/validation curves and per‑task MAE histories.
 * Predicted vs. true scatter with 1:1 reference.
-* Error histograms/densities (kde) and summary tables.

-If you want to export images to the repo, save figures into `results/` (git‑tracked).

 ## 🧩 Extending